Runner Limits: 50k (220) 25k (120) No entry after registration deadline

 Post Race Eats:

-As stated in the "Understand this" section... its a 75% refund by June 1.
-If the race is cancelled then it's a refund minus any expenses spent at that time.
+As stated in the "General" section... it's a 75% refund by June 12.
+Please send an email to request a refund.
+Beginning June 13...
+NO refunds will be given.
+If the race is cancelled (i.e. world wide pandemic) then it's a refund minus any expenses spent by that time.
 My policy is to be fair and will do my best to refund as much of your money as possible.
 No bib transfers.
 No deferrals.

-Rick and Nancy Hamilton conceived and held the first run on Saturday March 5, 1994.
+"Cat50k" Rick and Nancy Hamilton conceived and held the first run on Saturday March 5, 1994.
 The first run was considered a "fun" run with no "official" race results retained or distributed.
 In 1995 and 1996 it was run as an "official" race.
-During those two years there was also a 30k race for those unable or unwilling to run the full 50k distance but was stopped in 1999.
-For those three years the course was a point-to-point, which started at Chestnut Picnic Area in Catoctin Mountain Park and ended at High Knob in Gambrill State Park.
+During those two years there was also a 30k race for those unable or unwilling to run the full 50k distance.
+For those three years the course was a point-to-point.
+It started at Chestnut Picnic Area in Catoctin Mountain Park and ended at High Knob in Gambrill State Park.
 Due to logistics and remodeling of the Tea Room and time commitment for the Hamilton's the race was cancelled in 1997 and 1998.
 After intense negotiations between Ric Hamilton and Kevin Sayers (current race director) the race was revived on Saturday March 13, 1999.
-That same year a second race was held in August when the race date was permanently moved from the frigid month of March to the hot, humid and intolerable month of August.
+That same year a second race was held in August.
+The decision had been made to permanently moved from the frigid month of March to the hot, humid and intolerable month of August.
 In 2010 the race was moved to 3rd weekend in July.
 In 2012 the race was moved to the second weekend of July so the RD could make the Sturgis Motorcycle Rally in time.
-The Half Cat (25k) was established in 2016 for those utrarunners over the age of 52 who are on the down side of their careers and struggle with cutoffs.
-The course was reversed in 2020 with the Start/Finish line now in the Manor Parking Area.
-Also in 2020 Half Cat entry was opened to all ages and all abilites.

 About the Race Director